top of page

 Step 5: Create Simple Content

-Story: Share how you overcame what they’re facing
+2. Story: Share how you overcame a challenge they face.

-Offer: Invite them to take the next step
+3. Offer: Invite them to take the next step.

-🎯 Quick Action: Plan 1 post for each type this week.
+🎯 Quick Action: Schedule one post for each type this week.

-If anyone tells you that you need to go viral, ignore them.
-Maybe even punch them.
-Not only are they wrong, they are damaging the profession of marketing.
-No one who has ever gone viral has built a long-lasting business.
+Ignore anyone who claims you need to go viral.
+They are mistaken and misguiding the marketing profession.
+No one who has ever gone viral has built a sustainable business.

 🚀 Ready to Build the Full Jumpstart Plan?

-This guide gives you the bones.
-If you want the full system built for your business—with content templates, email sequences, funnel layout, and support to launch it…
+This guide provides the foundation.
+If you’re looking for the complete system built for your business—with content templates, email sequences, funnel layout, and support for a successful launch—reach out.

 You'll walk away with:

-A custom marketing plan that fits your business
+• A custom marketing plan tailored for your business.

 🎁 Bonus: Want the Full Notion Workspace?

-It’s the exact template I use with clients to organize and run their marketing without the chaos.
+Once you book your call, I’ll send you the complete Small Business Marketing Jumpstart Notion system for free.
+It’s the exact template I use with clients to manage and streamline their marketing without the chaos.

 Comments